Skunsara/Secure-server/install.md

 CREATION USER MYSQL with "CREATE USER 'new_mysql_user'@'localhost' IDENTIFIED BY 'PASSWORD';"

 Gave permission to this user to edit the file with "GRANT ALL ON wikidb.* TO 'new_mysql_user'@'localhost';"

+Navigate to the Apache configuration directory.
+The exact path may vary depending on your server's configuration, but it is typically located at /etc/apache2/sites-available/.

+sudo nano /etc/apache2/sites-available/wiki.conf (you can see wiki.conf in github)

+Disable the default Apache site: sudo a2dissite 000-default.conf

+Enable the wiki.conf configuration: sudo a2ensite wiki.conf

+ "Invalid command 'SSLEngine',error on Apache

+ To resolve this issue, you need to enable the SSL module in Apache.
+You can do this by running the following command:

+sudo a2enmod ssl

+After enabling the SSL module, restart the Apache service: sudo service apache2 restart